Health Studies

 This seminar course explores stories of health, illness, and disability that are in some way tied to the City of Toronto.
 It asks how the Canadian healthcare setting impacts the creation of illness narratives.
 Topics will include major theorizations of illness storytelling (“restitution”, “chaos,” and “quest” narratives); narrative medicine; ethics and digital health storytelling.

-Prerequisite: HLTB50H3 with a minimum grade of 70% and an additional 1.0 credit at the C-level from the program requirements from the Minor in Health Humanities.
+Prerequisite: HLTB50H3 and an additional 1.5 credits at the C-level from the program requirements from the Minor program in Health Humanities

 Exclusion: HLTD50H3 if taken in the Winter 2018 semester.